aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/default-options-for-data-labels/_index.md

 ## Conclusion

 In this tutorial, you have learned how to set default options for data labels in a chart using Aspose.Words for .NET.
 By following the step-by-step guide, you can create a chart, add data series, and customize the data labels to meet your specific requirements.
-Aspose.Words for .NET provides a powerful API for working with charts in Word documents, allowing you to manipulate various chart elements and achieve the desired appearance and functionality.
+Aspose.Words for .NET provides a powerful API for Words Processing with charts in Word documents, allowing you to manipulate various chart elements and achieve the desired appearance and functionality.

 By setting the properties of the `ChartDataLabelCollection` object associated with the chart series, you can control the display of data labels, including options such as showing percentages, values, leader lines, and custom separators.
 This flexibility enables you to present data effectively and enhance the visual representation of your charts.

 ### FAQs

 #### Q1.
 What is Aspose.Words for .NET?
 Aspose.Words for .NET is a library that enables developers to create, manipulate, and save Word documents programmatically using .NET applications.
-It provides a wide range of features for working with document elements, including charts.
+It provides a wide range of features for Words Processing with document elements, including charts.

 #### Q2.
 How can I install Aspose.Words for .NET?
 You can install Aspose.Words for .NET by downloading it by using NuGet package manager in Visual Studio.
 Simply search for "Aspose.Words" in the NuGet package manager and install it into your project.